ngusya/alx-system_engineering-devops/0x01-shell_permissions/README.md

   * chgrp holberton hello         Changes the group owner to holberton for the file hello.\

   * sudo chown betty:holberton -R ./   Changes the owner to betty and the group owner to holberton for all the files and\directories in the working directory.\

+* sudo chown -h betty:holberton _hello  Changes the owner and the group owner of _hello to betty and holberton respectively.\